axelBarroso/Key.Net/README.md

 ```
 [[Paper on arxiv](https://arxiv.org/abs/1904.00889)]

+## Update on March 20 2020

+We have updated the descriptor part.
+Before, we were using a TensorFlow implementation of the HardNet descriptor, which we switched to the official [HardNet model in Pytorch](https://github.com/DagnyT/hardnet).
+This change provides better results on the matching step, and thus, all that follows.

 ## Prerequisite

 Python 3.7 is required for running Key.Net code.
 Use Conda to install the dependencies: